natdog400/Python-Personal-Macro/README.md

 - Runtime logs: `bot_debug.log`
 - On failed matches, screenshots and templates may be saved under a `debug/` folder next to the script
 - Press F8 to stop sequences; the status bar shows progress and messages
+ - Action metrics: the engine records per‑action timing results (type, success, elapsed seconds).
+Entries are summarized in `bot_debug.log` and retained in memory for recent actions.

 ### Template Tester (Preview)